Skip to content

 Heat Pump

-Much Installed and Hotly Debated: The Heat Pump Photo: Getty Images / Alex Potemkin
+Widely Installed and Hotly Debated: The Heat Pump Photo: Getty Images / Alex Potemkin

 Share article

-Test Shows if a Heat Pump is Worthwhile
+Test Shows if a Heat Pump Is Worthwhile

 • If some rooms remain cold, replacing the radiators with larger ones may suffice.